 No drug can cure herpes simplex virus.
-The infection may recur after treatment has been stopped and even during therapy, a patient can still transmit the virus to another person.
+The infection may recur after treatment has been stopped.
+Even during therapy, an infected person can still transmit the virus to another person.
 Drugs can, however, reduce the severity of symptoms, improve healing times, and prevent recurrences.

-There is some evidence that valacyclovir may help prevent herpes transmission particularly in situations where one heterosexual partner has herpes simplex virus 2 (HSV-2) and the other partner does not.
+There is some evidence that valacyclovir may help prevent herpes transmission, particularly in situations where one heterosexual partner has HSV-2 and the other partner does not.
 However, this drug does not completely prevent transmission.
 While taking any suppressive therapy for genital herpes, it is still important to regularly use latex condoms and to avoid any sexual activity during recurrences.

 Antiviral drugs are generally safe.
 The most common side effects are nausea, headache, and abdominal pain.

-Acyclovir (Zovirax, generic), valacyclovir (Valtrex), and famciclovir (Famvir) -- the antiviral pills used to treat genital herpes -- can also treat the cold sores associated with oral herpes (herpes labialis).
-A new form of acyclovir (Sitavig) is administered orally as an adhesive tablet – the patient applies the tablet to the gum region of the mouth where it dissolves during the course of the day.
-In addition, acyclovir is available in topical form, as is a related drug penciclovir (Denavir).
+Acyclovir (Zovirax, generic), valacyclovir (Valtrex), and famciclovir (Famvir), the antiviral pills used to treat genital herpes, can also treat the cold sores associated with oral herpes (herpes labialis).
+A new form of acyclovir (Sitavig) is administered orally as an adhesive tablet; it is applied to the gum region of the mouth, where it dissolves during the course of the day.
+In addition, acyclovir is available in topical form, as is the related drug penciclovir (Denavir).

 These ointments or creams can help shorten healing time and duration of symptoms.
-However, none are truly effective in eliminating outbreaks.
+However, none are truly effective at eliminating outbreaks.

-Patients can manage most herpes simplex infections that develop on the skin at home with over-the-counter painkillers and measures to relieve symptoms.
+Most herpes simplex infections that develop on the skin can be managed at home with over-the-counter painkillers and simple measures to relieve symptoms.